-Matomo can be a good fit for smaller analytics projects with reports based on fewer than 200k actions.
-However, when using it on a high- or medium-traffic website, you may encounter the following issues:
+This won’t happen if you run small analytics projects with reports based on low traffic.
+However, when using Matomo on a high- or medium-traffic website, you may encounter the following issues:

 - You have to wait two or more hours to generate a report or create a segment